-- The Inside Circle Foundation (ICF) is a California not-for-profit organization dedicated to the personal growth of men in prison with the net result being a reduction of prison violence within the facility and lower recidivism when inmates parole.
+- Inside Circle is a California nonprofit organization dedicated to the personal growth of men in prison with the net result being a reduction of prison violence within the facility and lower recidivism when inmates parole.

-- ICF provides emotional literacy and behavioral change trainings and weekly support groups for inmates as a component of the prison ministries of the California Catholic Conference.
-The purpose of the ICF is to help inmates take behavioral, emotional and spiritual responsibility for their lives.
-The ICF creates environments in which prisoners can safely work and explore the issues that have prevented them from living up to their full potential as human beings.
+- Inside Circle provides emotional literacy and behavioral change trainings and weekly support groups for inmates as a component of the prison ministries of the California Catholic Conference.
+The purpose of the organization is to help inmates take behavioral, emotional and spiritual responsibility for their lives.
+Inside Circle creates environments in which prisoners can safely work and explore the issues that have prevented them from living up to their full potential as human beings.

 What do we provide?

-- ICF provides weekly support groups and periodic intensive trainings that allow the inmates an opportunity to discover how to take full responsibility for their lives and their behavior.
+- Inside Circle provides weekly support groups and periodic intensive trainings that allow the inmates an opportunity to discover how to take full responsibility for their lives and their behavior.

 How did this get started?